 They may also have

-trouble sequencing.
+.
 So, planning the movements needed to do a task in the right order can be difficult.
 Trouble with balance can make kids with DCD appear clumsy.
 They often bump into other people by accident and drop things they’re holding.

 Kids develop movement skills at different rates.
 So, when they’re young, it may be hard to know if their difficulties will pass on their own.
 But even in preschool (or before), there can be signs that a child has weaknesses and needs intervention to improve.

 Most kids with DCD have at least one learning or thinking difference, too.

 is one of the most common conditions that co-occur with DCD.
 In fact, half of all kids with DCD also have ADHD.

 But DCD can just look like other issues.
 For example, because of balance problems, kids with DCD often have trouble sitting upright or sitting still.
 They may move around a lot to keep their bodies up.